maplant/my-website/articles/2025-04-20-25x-Performance,-Three-Optimizations.md

 The problem with this output is that there are a lot of useless functions.
 That's bad, those all have overhead.

-From what I can tell, two ways to make good CPS: make the output good from the start, or run optimization passes on output until it's good[^3].
+From what I can tell, there are two ways to make good CPS: make the output good from the start, or run optimization passes on output until it's good[^3].

 I went with a relatively simple _beta reduction_ step.
-This effectively function inlining.
+This is effectively function inlining.
 We replace function calls with the output of a function's body with the arguments of the function call substituted into the body.
 If after doing this some number of times the function is no longer called, we can eliminate it completely.
 It's called beta reduction because that is what function application is called in the lambda calculus[^4].